 Survey Products Group Manager with Tennessee Valley Authority in Chattanooga, TN

-Prior to his service at TVA, Mr. Savage was in private survey practice for 10 years specializing in dispute resolution and expert witness services.
+Prior to his service at TVA, Barry Savage was in private survey practice for 10 years specializing in dispute resolution and expert witness services.
 He has surveyed several disputed state boundaries to resolve jurisdictional conflicts.
 Mr. Savage is an adjunct professor at Cleveland State Community College where he teaches courses in boundary law, geodesy, GIS, and surveying fundamentals.
 He has researched and retraced the historical surveys of Henry David Thoreau and has published several articles on the subject.
 Mr. Savage teaches exam review and continuing education seminars at various state and local conferences across the country.